OffchainLabs/arbitrum-classic/docs/L1_L2_Messages.md

 Arbitrum offers several ways for an Ethereum transaction to send a message to Arbitrum ([see "L2 Messages"](Data_Formats.md)); however, the generally recommended method to use for direct L1 to L2 communication is via retryable tickets.

-The idea is the following: a layer 1 transaction includes ABI encoded data of a message to be executed on Arbitrum, along with some Ether to be used as ArbGas for its execution.
-The message gets inserted into the Arbitrum chain's inbox, where it will be executed like any other L2 message.
-In the uncommon / less happy case in which it reverts, the transaction gets put into an L2 "retry buffer."
+The idea is the following: a layer 1 transaction is put in the Inbox with instructions to submit a transaction to L2 (including calldata, callvalue, and gas info) in such a way that if it doesn't execute successfully, it gets put into an L2 "retry buffer."
 This means that for a period of time (likely on the scale of the chain's dispute window, so roughly one week), anybody can attempt to "redeem" the the L2 transaction ticket by re-executing it.

 The rationale here is to account for cases like the following: say we want a transaction that lets a user deposit a token onto Arbitrum; this will entail escrowing some tokens in a contract on L1, and sending a message to mint the same amount of tokens on L2.
 Suppose that the L1 transaction succeeds but the L2 message reverts due to insufficient gas.
 In a naive implementation, this would be a serious problem — the user has simply transferred tokens a contract and received nothing on L2; those tokens are stuck in the contract indefinitely.
 With retryable tickets, however, the user (or some other benevolent bystander) has a week to simply re-execute the L2 message with sufficient gas.